More pages in this section

 Townsville Catholic Education Procedure for Management of Complaints

-This document outlines the procedures to make a complaint and how to manage complaints for schools and colleges in the Townsville Catholic Education system.
+This procedure outlines the process to make a complaint related to schools and colleges in the Townsville Catholic Education system.

 Townsville Catholic Education will adopt the principles of procedural fairness and natural justice throughout the complaint management process.
 This requires a fair and proper procedure to be used, which involves disclosure, a reasonable opportunity to respond and impartiality to reach a fair and correct decision.